 New and Innovative Ideas

-FACT is looking at EVERY detail in the way we serve families, children and our workers
+FACT looks at EVERY detail in the way we serve families, children and our workers

 BY THE NUMBERS